peiying2/documentation/misc/stock_emails.md

 Here you'll find a stockpile of templated responses to inquiries we frequently receive about Mozilla L10n.
 They've been centralized here so that you can simply copy and paste them into emails.
-While there is value to having these stock responses for common inquiries, we strongly feel that there is equal value to making them as personalized has possible.
+While there is value to having these stock responses for common inquiries, we strongly feel that there is equal value to making them as personalized as possible.
 Take time to adjust the template in your email to include personlized information.

 #Inquiries about joining Mozilla L10n
 ##General inquiry